anisoftcorporation/anisoftcorporation/README.md

 - 👋 Hi, I’m Anirban Bhattacharya
 - 👀 I’m interested in Cyber Security, Answer Set Programming, Identity and Access Management and anything Coding
-- 🌱 I’m currently working on Answer Set Programming and SailPoint and PyScript, and some c# on Crypto.
+- 🌱 I’m currently working on Answer Set Programming and SailPoint and PyScript, and some c# on Crypto, Playing with GenAI models from HuggingFace
 - 💞️ I’m looking to collaborate on anything,
 - 📫 How to reach me ...